- Exercise for Successful Aging Slideshow

 For aerobic exercise: Walking, dancing (when's the last time you took a ballroom-dancing class?), biking, and swimming are all good options.
 You can also try exercise videos.
 Collage Video is a good resource.
 They have lots of videos for individuals of all ages (search their site for "seniors").
 Also check out your local senior center, rec center, Y, or local fitness center for classes that are appropriate for you.
 Many centers offer exercise classes for seniors.
 They're out there if you look.

 For resistance exercise: You don't need to pump iron in a gym to do resistance exercise.
 Of course, if you want to go to the gym, I wouldn't discourage you.
 But if you prefer to do it at home, you can.
 I recommend exercise tubing if you're looking for a simple but effective way to do resistance exercise at home.
-Exercise tubing is inexpensive and versatile (you can do lots of very different exercises with them) and a great way to get started with resistance exercise.
+Exercise tubing is inexpensive and versatile (you can do lots of very different exercises with them) and they are a great way to get started with resistance exercise.
 You can start with a set of four for about $20.
 They come in colors to denote the tension.
 If you order them, make sure to order the strap that allows you to attach the tube to a door, and if you want to work your legs, ask for leg straps.
 Here are some vendors that sell them:

 If you don't get around very well and prefer to exercise sitting down, try exercise videos in a chair.
 Collage Video and Armchair Fitness are two good resources.